Unity is one of the most popular game engines in existence today.

 Game Object by clicking

 GameObject > Create Empty.
-This is the Game Object we’ll attach a script to, in order to test the Unity Buy SDK.
+This is the Game Object we’ll attach a script to, in order to test the Shopify SDK for Unity.

 Assets > Create > C# Script and name it

 Start method, initialize the SDK using your store's access token and domain name (the

 access token was displayed when setting up permissions for your private app and checking the box for enabling storefront access).

 With the SDK initialized, we can retrieve products from our Shopify store.

 Add your script as a component of the new GameObject by either dragging and dropping the script icon onto the

 Play above the scene view in Unity, you should see similar output in the console (depending on the number of products in the store, of course):